cml87/SpringCore_111_forJenkins/README.md

 I think I will always use autowire by type.
 Otherwise, I will use the `@Primary` or `@Qualifier` annotations.

 #### annotations: field injection
-We can use `@Autowired` and `@Qualifier` directly in the field dependency of the class.
+Autowire by type and by name works similarly when injecting the dependencies directly through the fields of the class.
+We annotate the field with `@Autowired`, and we can use `@Qualifier` or `@Primary` as before.
 This would be _field injection_.
 Spring would insert the dependency of the class through the fields using reflections:

 ```java
 @Component